 First, why should we dry brush?

-We tend to forget that skin is an organ.
-It’s in fact the largest organ of the body.
-Along with the liver, kidneys, digestive system and lungs, it contributes to the body’s natural detoxification process.
-But when it’s clogged and blocked, it can’t function and detoxify properly.
-Our skin is a reflection of what is happening inside the body.
-Every day, our skin regenerates itself and eliminates a huge quantity of toxins through perspiration.
-But covering our skin with creams, oils, and other pharmaceutical products – which, if you’re not using natural skincare products, is the equivalent of spreading dozens of chemicals over your skin daily! – blocks our pores and prevents the elimination of toxins.
+Skin is our largest organ and one of the main ways our body gets rid of toxins (along with the liver, kidneys, digestive system and lungs).
+If our skin is clogged and blocked, we’re missing out on the opportunity to detoxify properly.
+Covering our skin with creams, oils, and other pharmaceutical products – which, if you’re not using natural skincare products, is the equivalent of spreading dozens of chemicals over your skin daily! – contributes to blocking our pores even more.

-By adding this simple habit to your daily routine, you naturally stimulate the lymphatic system, improve blood circulation and help your body eliminate accumulated impurities, while supporting a healthier skin, stronger immune system and overall vitality.
+This is where dry brushing comes handy, as it helps to get things moving.
+It’s a simple and cost-effective way to naturally stimulate the lymphatic system, improve blood circulation, and help the body eliminate accumulated impurities, while supporting a healthier skin, stronger immune system and overall vitality.

 The Benefits of Dry Skin Brushing

-Yes, I saved the best for last!
-Regular dry brushing actually helps to reduce the appearance of cellulite.
-By stimulating circulation, brushing helps to distribute fatty deposits evenly throughout the body and removes stagnant toxins, which can make the skin smoother and can help get rid of the orange peel appearance.
+Some will claim that regular dry brushing can even help to reduce the appearance of cellulite.
+By stimulating circulation, brushing is said to help distribute fatty deposits evenly throughout the body and remove stagnant toxins, resulting in a more even skin.